-An engineering business was sentenced and fined in after a welder fabricator developed hypersensitive pneumonitis, a serious and irreversible respiratory illness which develops after long-term exposure to welding fumes and metalworking fluid.
+An engineering business was sentenced and fined after a welder fabricator developed hypersensitive pneumonitis.
+This profound and irreversible respiratory illness develops after long-term exposure to welding fumes and metalworking fluids.

-An investigation by the Health and Safety Executive (HSE) found the company had failed to implement industry-standard control measures such as Local Exhaust Ventilation (LEV), Respiratory Protective Equipment and a management system for the metalworking fluids.
+An investigation by the Health and Safety Executive (HSE) found that the company had failed to implement industry-standard control measures, including Local Exhaust Ventilation (LEV), Respiratory Protective Equipment and a management system for the metalworking fluids.

 The Fine